Ukraine: Conscientious Objector Vitaliy Alekseinko sentenced to a year in prison must be acquitted

 Eventually, Alekseienko appeared in court and was sentenced to one year in prison.
 It was despite that the prosecution and the defence asked for the release of Vitaliy Alekseenko from incarceration with a probationary period.

 Vitaliy Alekseienko filed an appeal in which he asked to be released with a probation term.
-The Ivano-Frankivsk Court of Appeal originally scheduled a hearing of his appeal to take place on 17 November 2022, which was later postponed to 12th December.
+The Ivano-Frankivsk Court of Appeal has scheduled a hearing of his appeal on 17 November 2022.

 How to support?

 Send this letter to the presiding judge Volodymyr Povzlo, Ivano-Frankivsk Court of Appeal.
 The letter, which you can access here, is both in English and Ukrainian.